AndrewCrescencio/ResponsiveLandingPage/README.md

 # Responsive Landing Page
-This is a responsive site, which was made using htm5, css3, js, jquery and animate.css the page was made perfectly like (pixel perfect) a template I got from figma
+This is a responsive site, which was made using htm5, css3, js, jquery and animate.css

+The page was made perfectly(pixel perfect) like a design file I got from figma

 [Demo](https://andrewcrescencio.github.io/ResponsiveLandingPage/)